Return on Investment (ROI) – Definition

 ROI Formula = 280000/2000000

-Squash Inc. is a conglomerate and has 4 division.
+Squash Inc. is a conglomerate and has 4 divisions.
 Total capital invested in the business at the starting of this year – $ 60 million.

-Similarly, we can do the calculation of return on investment ratio for the remaining division.
+Similarly, we can do the calculation of the return on investment ratio for the remaining division.

-You can refer the given above excel template for the detailed calculation of return on investment ratio.
+You can refer to the given above excel template for the detailed calculation of return on investment ratio.

 By looking at the return its appealing that firm education department is generating more revenue, but if we dig inside and check ROI and other ratios then it will be like education division is enjoying at the cost of telecom and pharmacy division by diluting their profit and overall reducing the profits for the company, thereby not utilizing the capital in the best manner.

 Benefits of Return On Investment (ROI)